Rapper Roddy Ricch arrested before music festival performance

 The Governors Ball said on Twitter, “Unfortunately Roddy Ricch is no longer performing today.”
 The headlining act Saturday night was Halsey.

-Moore was charged with four counts of criminal possession of a weapon along with possession of a large capacity ammunition feeding device and unlawful possession of an ammunition feeding device.
+All three men were charged with multiple counts of criminal possession of a weapon, along with possession of a large capacity ammunition feeding device and unlawful possession of an ammunition feeding device.

-Figueroa was arrested on five counts of criminal possession of a weapon along with possession of a large capacity ammunition feeding device and unlawful possession of an ammunition feeding device.
-Collins was arrested on four counts of criminal possession of a weapon along with possession of a large capacity ammunition feeding device and unlawful possession of an ammunition feeding device